 Yet another popular book that has been recommended to me by so many people.
 Since this book has the reputation of being one of the best-written ghost stories ever, and I happen to be a scaredy-cat who has nightmares after watching the mildest horror movies, I will not be picking this up now, but will eventually get to reading it.

 This book is often seen recommended along with 1984.
 While 1984 is evidently a dystopia and shows the problems of a strictly policed society where even thinking against the government is a crime, Brave new world seems like a utopia but then turns out to be a dystopia.
 It shows you that a world designed to be perfect may not be so perfect after all.
 Recommended reading right after 1984 for the stark contrast.

 Another book I’m embarrassed to admit that I have not read yet, but better late than never, right?
 I don’t even have to give any detail about this book since it is pretty well known.
 It seems to have mixed reviews.
 Well, there is only one way to find out if I’ll like it and what better day to read about a man-made monster than on Halloween!

 If you are someone who likes to listen to music while reading to set the mood, I’d recommend the Danse Macabre by Camille Saint-Saëns.
 It is THE Halloween music.
 A link to my favourite rendition below:

-What better way to enjoy a classic horror book than with a classic creepy music?
-And yes, like every classical piece, you may find it boring at first, but it will grow on you.
+What better way to enjoy a classic horror book than with a piece of classic creepy music?
+And yes, like many classical pieces, you may find it boring at first, but it will grow on you.

 Have you read any of these books?
 Did you find them scary?
 If you are a horror lover, drop me more suggestions that are not too scary, you know, the ones that just barely made it into the horror list.